 From there, give the entire thing away for FREE.

-It’s called the 2012 Buyer’s Guide to the Best Training and Nutrition Programs, and as you can tell from the name, it’s substantially awesome.
+It’s called The Buyer’s Guide to the Best Training and Nutrition Programs, and as you can tell from the name, it’s substantially awesome.

 Yeah.
 It’s almost 130 pages, and full of information, and it costs zero dollars.
 (You can download it HERE.)